Estimation of the most important morphological traits affecting apricot seedlings vigor using path analysis

 Author

-Assistant Professor, Seed and Plant Certification and Registration Research Institute (SPCRI), Agricultural Research, Education and Extension Organization (AREEO), Karaj, Iran
+Corresponding Author, Assistant Prof., Seed and Plant Certification and Registration Research Institute (SPCRI), Agricultural Research, Education and Extension Organization (AREEO), Karaj, Iran.

 Abstract